NUWC Division Newport employee shares family legacy with USS Fort Lauderdale

 |0

-This work, NUWC Division Newport employee shares family legacy with USS Fort Lauderdale [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NUWC Division Newport employee shares family legacy with USS Fort Lauderdale, by Public Affairs Office, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.